-Christine “Xine” Yao (B.A.
+Dr. Christine “Xine” Yao (B.A.
 Trinity College at the University of Toronto, M.A.
 Dalhousie University, M.A.
 Cornell University, Ph.D.
-Cornell University) is a SSHRC Postdoctoral Fellow at the University of British Columbia in the Department of English.
+Cornell University) is Lecturer in American Literature to 1900 in the English department at University College London.
 She works on intersections of affect, race, gender, and sexuality in relation to science and law through long 19th century American literature.
-Her research has been published in J19: The Journal of Nineteenth-Century Americanists and American Gothic: An Edinburgh Companion.
-She is an award-winning instructor of literature, culture, and writing.
-She completed her Ph.D. in English at Cornell University in 2016 with minors in American Studies and Feminism, Gender, and Sexuality Studies.
+Her research has been published in American Quarterly, J19: The Journal of Nineteenth-Century Americanists, Occasion, and American Gothic: An Edinburgh Companion and has several essays forthcoming in collections.
+Xine was a SSHRC Postdoctoral Fellow at the University of British Columbia after completing her PhD in English at Cornell University.

-Dr. Yao’s postdoctoral, PhD, and MA work has been funded by competitive national grants from the Social Sciences and Humanities Research Council of Canada.
+Her book manuscript is titled Disaffected: The Cultural Politics of Unfeeling in Nineteenth Century America.
+A representative selection from her primary argument won the 2018 Yasuo Sakakibara Prize from the American Studies Association for best paper to be presented at the annual conference.
+Her postdoctoral, PhD, and MA work has been funded by competitive national grants from the Social Sciences and Humanities Research Council of Canada.
 Her archival research has been supported by travel grants to the American Antiquarian Society, the Massachusetts Historical Society, and the College of the Library of Physicians of Philadelphia.
-Additional training thanks to the Center for American Visual Culture, the Futures of American Studies Institute at Dartmouth College, and the LGBT Leadership Academy at Cornell in Washington.